-- Municipalities, including any county, city, town, village, district corporation, county or town improvement district, school district, Indian nation or tribe recognized by the State or the United States with a reservation wholly or partly within the boundaries of New York State, any water authority now existing in a city, or any agency of New York State which is empowered to construct and operate an eligible project, or any two or more of the foregoing which are acting jointly in connection with an eligible project.
+- Municipalities, including any county, city, town, village, district corporation, county or town improvement district, school district, Indian nation or tribe recognized by the State or the United States with a reservation wholly or partly within the boundaries of New York State, any water authority now existing in a city, or any agency of New York State which is empowered to construct and operate an eligible project.

-EFC offers short-term financing for a period of up to five years to provide recipients with funding sources to design and initiate construction on SRF eligible projects.
-Short-term financings can be used to pre-finance costs that will be reimbursed from proceeds from other sources of funds, however only market-rate financing can be used to pre-fund any awarded grants.
-Interest accrues only on balances drawn.
+EFC offers short-term financing for a period of up to five years to provide recipients with funding to design and initiate construction on SRF eligible projects.
+There are no fees associated with short-term financing and interest accrues only on balances drawn.
+Short-term financings can be used to pre-finance costs that will be reimbursed from proceeds from other sources of funding.
+However, only market rate financing can be used to pre-fund any awarded grants.

-Types of short-term financing available from EFC include:
+Types of short-term financings available from EFC include:

-- Hardship: Drinking Water applicants that qualify for hardship may receive a short-term interest-free financing for 100% of SRF eligible project costs or IUP listing amount, whichever is less.
+- Hardship Financing: Applicants that qualify for hardship financing may receive short-term interest-free financing.
 For information on EFC’s hardship policy, including eligibility criteria and limitations, click here.
-Information regarding the Median Household Income (MHI) and Family Poverty Rate used by EFC in determining eligibility for Hardship Grant can be found here.
+Information regarding the Median Household Income (MHI) and Family Poverty Rate used by EFC in determining eligibility can be found here.

-- Subsidized Financing: Drinking Water applicants that do not qualify for hardship but have a project listed on the annual list with a score above the subsidy line may receive a short-term subsidized financing, consisting of an interest-free financing for 33 1/3% of the SRF eligible project costs or IUP listing amount, whichever is less, and a short-term market-rate financing for the remaining SRF eligible project costs.
-There is a 0.6% administrative fee on the interest-free portion of the financing.
+- Subsidized Financing: Applicants that do not qualify for hardship financing, but have a project on the annual list with a score above the subsidy line, may receive short-term subsidized financing.
+Projects would receive interest-free financing for 33 1/3% of the SRF eligible project costs and a short-term market-rate financing for the remaining SRF eligible project costs.

 EFC offers long-term financing to recipients for SRF eligible projects.
-Long-term financing are generally available for terms of up to 30 years.
+Long-term financings are generally available for terms of up to 30 years.

 Types of long-term financing available from EFC include:

-- Long-Term Subsidized Financing: Drinking Water applicants that do not qualify for hardship but have a project listed on the annual list with a score above the subsidy line may qualify for a long-term subsidized financing.
-These financings are at AAA/aaa borrowing rates, plus a 33 1/3% subsidized interest rate.
-There is a State Bond Issuance Charge, Direct Expense, 0.11% Annual Administrative Fee, and a 1.1% Program Administration Fee for these financings.
-The Annual Administrative Fee is calculated on the outstanding balance.
+- Long-Term Subsidized Financing: Applicants that do not qualify for hardship but have a project on the annual list with a score above the subsidy line may qualify for a long-term subsidized financing.
+Drinking Water projects are at AAA/aaa borrowing rates with a 33 1/3% subsidized interest rate.

-- Long-Term Market-Rate Financing: Long-Term Market-Rate financings may be available to support eligible projects that are listed on the annual list with a score below the subsidy line.
-Projects closed with a Long-Term Market Rate financing will remain eligible for subsidized funding for up to 5 years from the long-term closing date, and these projects will remain on the Annual Project Priority List during this period.
-Long-Term Market-Rate financings include a direct expense and the State Bond Issuance Charge.
+- Long-Term Market-Rate Financing: This type of financing may be available to support eligible projects that are on the annual list with a score below the subsidy line.
+Projects closed with a Long-Term Market-Rate financing will remain eligible for subsidized funding for up to 5 years from the long-term financing closing date, and those projects will remain on the Annual Project Priority List during that period.

 EFC is committed to promoting participation opportunities for New York State ("State") certified minority- and women-owned business enterprises ("MWBEs") and federal disadvantaged business enterprises ("DBEs"), and equal employment opportunities ("EEO") for minority group members and women in the performance of EFC contracts as well as contracts that receive financial assistance through EFC's various programs.